stealthpatch/Stealth_Patch/README.md

 - Drop cycle will always make sure double maxes will not happen.
 - Monkeys are less likely to go for Staminup.
 - Before round 70, if you do not have PHD Flopper, that is the next perk you will get from the monkeys.
-- Weighted Thundergun average: `17 - 21` hits.
-- Weighted Crossbow average: `25-30` hits.
+- Weighted Thundergun & Crossbow trades.
-- During the setup, the following has been changed with the perk drop:
+- During the setup, the following has been changed with the random perk drop:
   - First drop has better chance to give you Juggernog.
   - Second drop has better chance to give you Speed Cola.